No topics were found.

 - Links to other resources

-The contact for general enquiries, donations, feedback, or hut and track updates, is Andrew Buglass.
+The contact for general enquiries, feedback, or hut and track updates, is Andrew Buglass.

 Permolat is an online group for those wanting more active involvement in the preservation and maintenance of remote huts and tracks.
-There are 170 members currently from diverse backgrounds living in New Zealand and beyond.
+There are around 190 members currently, from diverse backgrounds, living in New Zealand and beyond.
 If you are interested in joining, click on the link at the start of this paragraph.
+Permolat doesn't actively fundraise and is reliant on donations to cover the costs of materials and transport to the hut sites.
+If you are keen to help us out in this way, it would be greatly appreciated.
+Our account is Remote Huts, Kiwibank, 38-9006-0758147-00.

 Start a Site Like This for Your Organisation